lexoyo/cloud-disk-usage/README.md

-Disk space analyzer for cloud services disk space usage.
-Think [`du`](http://www.linuxcommand.org/lc3_man_pages/du1.html) command for online storage.
+Command line utility which displays the size of folder (recursively) and files of your cloud services (e.g. Dropbox and more).
+This is inspired by the [`du` (disk usage) command](http://www.linuxcommand.org/lc3_man_pages/du1.html).

-Summarize cloud storage usage of each FILE, recursively for directories from local file system, Dropbox, Github, FTP, SFTP, Webdav, NextCloud, OwnCloud.
+Summarize cloud storage usage of each FILE, recursively for directories from local file system, **Dropbox, Github, FTP, SFTP, Webdav, NextCloud, OwnCloud**.

-Command line tool which scans your online storage and shows you, where the space is being wasted, giving you an idea of where to start cleaning.
+This is an efficient way to explore your online storage to know where the space is being wasted, giving you an idea of where to start cleaning.

 ## Synopsis